-Manipulating fasteners can be tricky work for little hands!
 A great way to help children strengthen their fine motor muscles is to provide activities that involve folding, sculpting, and manipulating clay and dough.
 Here’s an easy homemade recipe that you can use!

 Not everyone is lucky enough to live near a beach, but you can bring the feel of beach sand to your backyard!